-Prague, Czech Republic – According to reports, the consumption of medicinal cannabis has continued to grow at the beginning of 2019 after continuously rising over the past few years.
+Prague, Czech Republic – According to reports, the consumption of medical cannabis in the Czech Republic has continued to grow at the beginning of 2019 after continuously rising over the past few years.

-Czech Republic’s consumption of medical marijuana on the rise
+Czech Republic: consumption of medical marijuana on the rise

 By the end of May, at least 665 patients were prescribed marijuana for medicinal purposes throughout the Czech Republic, while the number of registered doctors authorized to issue therapeutic cannabis has also risen, reaching almost 100.
 More than 5,000 grams have been prescribed overall since the beginning of the year.